BROADSoftware/ezcplugins/kubespray/README.md

 # Build

-- Tested with kubspray on this commit:
+- Tested with kubespray on this commit:

 ```
 commit ccc3f89060b18b3532d6b054b15a7de10255671a (HEAD -> master, origin/master, origin/HEAD)